 Futures and prop betting in Florida

-If sports betting officially becomes legal in Florida, consumers will have plenty of options at their disposal.
+Consumers have plenty of betting options at their disposal.
 Beyond the various books battling for market share, users will also have plenty of games to consider and ways to bet on each.
 The main pregame bets — moneylines betting, point spreads and totals betting — top the list, but that’s not the end of the story.

 Among the other popular options is futures betting.
 These are wagers that let you project an outcome that won’t be known until a much later date.
 Since that’s a pretty popular pastime for sports fans in general, the appeal of doing that and placing wagers.
 Top options are as follows: